Crushing (execution)

 Death by crushing or pressing is a method of execution that has a history during which the techniques used varied greatly from place to place, generally involving placing heavy weights upon a person with the intent to kill.

 Crushing by elephant

 A common method of death throughout South and Southeast Asia for over 4,000 years was crushing by elephants.
 The Sasanians, Romans, and Carthaginians also used this method on occasion.

 Ancient Rome

-In the early history of ancient Rome, Tarpeia was a Roman maiden who betrayed the city of Rome to the Sabines in exchange for what she thought would be a reward of jewelry.
-She was instead crushed to death and her body cast from the Tarpeian Rock which now bears her name.
+In ancient Roman legend, Tarpeia was a Vestal Virgin who betrayed the city of Rome to the Sabines in exchange for what she thought would be a reward of jewellery.
+She was instead crushed to death and her body cast from the Tarpeian Rock, which now bears her name.

 Crushing in pre-Columbian America

 Crushing is also reported from pre-Columbian America, notably in the Aztec Empire.

+Crushing under Mongol rule

+Due to religious beliefs, it was at times viewed as better to execute prisoners without the shedding of blood.
+The means with which it could occur would vary.